liangzifei/MRH-Net/README.md

 # Prepare your own data(without training)

 Please refer to our gradient table and data to prepare your own data.
-Our pre-trained network in folder /network could be generalise to other data, using the identical MRI contrasts as our listed example data online().
+Our pre-trained network in folder /network could be generalise to other data, as long as USERS using the identical MRI contrasts as our listed example data online().

 # Prepare your own data(with your own training)
 ## Specific steps to prepare yourself training and testing